 By now I’ve written enough blog posts here at the tourism offices that my bosses might be catching on: when there’s a chance to get out of the office - I take it!
 This week, I journeyed to Art Barn, a peaceful art studio located halfway between Chesterton and Valparaiso.
 Here’s what you should know before heading out to Art Barn yourself.

 You’ll be greeted by a welcoming committee

-As I drove in to Art Barn off the country road, I immediately noticed the chickens clucking about the property.
-They are true free-range chickens who make their home here, and the sign at the entrance indicated fresh eggs are sold here, too.
-I was taking photos of the chickens when I was snuck up on by other members of the farm’s welcome crew – a donkey and a mini horse!
+As I drove into the Art Barn off the country road, I immediately noticed the chickens clucking about the property.
+They are true free-range chickens who make their home here, and the sign at the entrance indicates fresh eggs are sold here, too.
+I was taking photos of the chickens when I was snuck up on by other members of the farm’s welcome crew—a donkey and a mini horse!
 As someone who wishes I could live on a hobby farm, I was in love in seconds.
 Forget the art.
-I’ll visit for the animals.
+I’ll visit just for the animals.

 It’s actually a barn

 Not some wish-it-was-a-barn imposter.
 This beautiful big, red barn is so neat!
 The floors inside are (I’m guessing) original to the barn, and the entire place is just perfect.
 Country location + animals + barn + view of the pasture outside = peace.
 I can see why so many artists would choose this location to come work on their craft.
 Even an old wagon sits outside the entrance.

 Art Barn - it's really a barn :)

 It feels comfy and welcoming